wesbos/vite-plugin-list-directory-contents/README.md

 </p>

 ⚡ Works with [Vite] \
-📂 Great for `test/my-test.html` project layouts
+📂 Great for `test/my-test.html` project layouts \
+🖥️ Rendered on the server only in development \
+📦 Doesn't affect your build output

 ## Installation